 published 1930-1988.
 All copyrights hereby acknowledged.

-contemporary name we have given to the voltage variable resistor (VDR)?
-Although VDRs are nowadays
+name we have given to the voltage dependent resistor (VDR)?* Although VDRs are nowadays

 used most familiarly for overvoltage protection due to spikes on a power or signal

-line, they used to be functional parts of television display and power
+line, they used to be functional parts of television display and power supply circuits.

-(JFET), and enhancement mode and depletion mode insulated-gate (IGFET, aka
+junction (JFET), and enhancement mode and depletion mode insulated-gate (IGFET, aka

 MOSFET).

-discussed.
-Sylvania was a prime user of all these devices back in the day as part of
+The company used of all these devices back in the day as part of their